casterbn/QtCompile/library/home-Index Page.md

 ## Update History

+### 2020.2.6
+Upload Windows on ARM64 cross compile. (for now it only supports Qt 5.12 and later using VS2017.)

 ### 2020.2.5
 Upload Qt 5.12.7 Series.
 (Qt 5.12.7 actually released on 31st, Jan., but I didn't mention it....)
 Note: QQtPatcher has got an update (to 0.7.0) after the build completed.